Do I Need to File a Lawsuit to Get Compensation for My Concussion?

 Some of the symptoms of concussion may not manifest for days after the accident.

-A concussion can result in postconcussion syndrome, a condition where the symptoms of concussion last for weeks or months.
-Because these symptoms can be long-lasting and severe, a concussion victim should not settle with an insurance company immediately after an accident.
-Contact a lawyer at Pritzker Olsen about our process for recovering the best possible compensation package for you.
+Concussion symptoms that do not quickly resolve are termed persistent postconcussive symptoms.
+They may be indicative of further brain trauma, including subdural hematoma (1).
+Because these symptoms can be long-lasting, even permanent, and far worse than at first suspected, a concussion victim should not settle with an insurance company immediately after an accident.
+Contact one of our lawyers about our process for recovering the best possible compensation package for you.

 Our lawyers have won many, many head injury cases involving drivers who were distracted, intoxicated, fatigued or otherwise negligent.
 Our clients have been either drivers or passengers of a car, motorcycle, bike, truck or bus.
 And some of our clients have been people who were hit while crossing the street, or even standing on a sidewalk.

 Our clients injured at construction sites have had “third party” claims, which are claims against a company that is not an employer.
 We have helped them sue land and building owners, general contractors and others.
 These cases often involve a fall or accident with a fork lift or other vehicle.

 Often when clients come to us with a head injury, they do not realize how seriously injured they are or the full extent of their financial losses due to the head injury.
 Our lawyers guide them to the appropriate medical professionals to make sure they are compensated for their injuries.
 If you have been in a car accident, motorcycle accident, bike accident, been hit by a vehicle or fallen on someone’s property and suffered a head injury, contact a lawyer for a free consultation.
 Please call toll-free at 1-888-377-8900, email Attorney Fred Pritzker or submit our online free consultation form.